 “Daddy and his sister, Betty, still own the farm Grandfather Virgil started,” Stephens said.
 “After Virgil married Mamie Morgan in 1906, he and his brother, Harley, formed a partnership and purchased additional farmland while raising their families.
 By 1914, they had acquired 180 additional acres, making a 220-acre farm.
 They sawed the timber and used some to build each family their own farmhouse,” she said.
 “Cotton was grown as the cash crop, and he also maintained a vegetable garden to feed his family.”

 They raised chickens for eggs and had a Sunday dinner of fried chicken on special occasions, she said.
 “Honeybees were kept to provide honey to eat with biscuits at breakfast and to use as a sweetener, and Daddy still keeps bees and sells honey,” she said.

-Virgil and Mamie Mabry’s century-old house with its original tin roof stood on Wesley Chapel Road until earlier this year, when it was razed to make room for a new subdivision.
+Virgil and Mamie Mabry’s century-old house with its original tin roof stood on Wesley Chapel Road until 2018, when it was razed to make room for a new subdivision.
 “One of the saddest days of my life was watching all the huge oak trees and homestead be bulldozed.
 I still remember the outhouse they had when I was a little girl,” she said.